Property Tax Assessment Season: How Assessments Flow Into CAM

 Where CapVeri Fits

-CapVeri flags property tax amounts that vary materially from prior year actuals — surfacing potential assessment issues before reconciliation.
-When tax amounts change significantly, CapVeri's calculation trace shows exactly how the change flows through to each tenant's share, making it easy to explain the adjustment in tenant communications.
+CapVeri flags property tax amounts that vary materially from prior year actuals, surfacing potential assessment issues before reconciliation.
+When tax amounts change significantly, CapVeri's calculation trace shows exactly how the change flows through to each tenant's share, making it straightforward to explain the adjustment in tenant communications.

 Free Tools for This Phase